IDGCaptainRussia94/Terraria-SGAmod/README.md

 3.600c-(9/13/21)-Patch 11-Tech N Wreck: Beta

--Laser Markers can be made with different gemstones, and are visually improved
+-Laser Markers can be made with colors via different gemstones, and are visually improved

 -Added an extra tooltip for auras